piranha/solovyov.net/src/blog/2021/history-snapshotting-in-twinspark-js/index.md

 Fortunately, there is an API to change URL without reloading the page: `history.pushState`.
 User sees an updated URL and all is well.
 What happens if said user presses back button?
 He or she expects to see interface from before URL change.
 Not so fast!
 URL will change back, but HTML will stay!

 What’s the solution?
 Well, `pushState` (and `replaceState`) accepts an argument called `state`.
-And TwinSpark diligently before every `pushState` did a `replaceState` for current URL storing current HTML in that storage:
+And before every `pushState` TwinSpark diligently did a `replaceState` for current URL placing current HTML in that storage:

 ```js
 history.replaceState({html: document.body.innerHTML})
 ```

 And when user presses back button, browser raises `popstate` event, indicating that user wants to go back in history.
 So you can listen to that event and then replace your current HTML with what's inside of `e.state.html`.

 Sounds like it should work nicely, eh?
-Except for a little problem: Firefox has a limit of 640Kb for a single entry here (Chrome and Safari limits are much higher and of no concern here).
+Except for a little problem: Firefox has a limit of 640Kb for a single entry here (Chrome and Safari limits are much higher, so of no concern here).
 And we have endless scroll on product lists.
 Do you feel where this is going?
 Our Sentry is full of errors of Firefox users who have scrolled enough.
 And if they ever go back the behavior (restoring of correct HTML) is broken.

 *Aside*: we A/B-tested endless scroll relentlessly because every SEO expert says we should switch to separate pages because Google is really dumb.
 Not sure about Google being dumb, but endless scroll gives much better conversion rates than pagination.
-Because humans hate excessive interaction more than Google hates us.
+It seems humans hate excessive interaction more than Google hates us.

 ## Real "go back"